 FAQs About E&O vs General Liability Insurance

-Q4: Does General Liability cover online mistakes?
+Does General Liability insurance cover professional mistakes or advice?